 - Fabrication: Joining; Welding; Brazing; Soldering; Machining Parameters; Pipework Fabrication Methods; Weld Instruction Videos.

 - Resources: Product Suppliers Search list; Copper Technical Reference Library; Links to Copper-Nickel Task Group Steering Committee; Ask Us! (a free service for answering technical questions).

-- References: Many technical papers are downloadable in this section.
+- Library: Many technical papers are downloadable in this section.
 Others can be obtained from the Copper Technical Reference Library.
 Also, most pages in this section contain Useful Links & References.

 - What's New: Upcoming events and recent additions.